GE eyes oil & gas technology buys, deals; sees more orders

 “In South America, it’s the offshore and if you look at the U.S., it’s the unconventionals.
 In Asia, it’s just the GDP growth,” Iyyanki said when asked about potential growth areas.
 “In the Middle East, we see aging units which needs upgrade.”

-GE also provides technology and turbines for multiple LNG plants in Australia such as Chevron Corp’s Gorgon and Wheatstone as well as Inpex Corp’s Ichthys.
+GE also provides technology and turbines for multiple LNG plants in Australia such as Chevron Corp’s (CVX.N) Gorgon and Wheatstone as well as Inpex Corp’s (1605.T) Ichthys.

-GE is in talks to provide equipment for Malaysia’s floating LNG project, after securing a contract to supply steam turbine and compressor to R o yal Dutch Shell’s Prelude project.
+GE is in talks to provide equipment for Malaysia’s floating LNG project, after securing a contract to supply steam turbine and compressor to Royal Dutch Shell’s RDsa.L Prelude project.

 Australia is expected to surpass Qatar as the top LNG exporter by the end of the decade, but swelling costs, tightening credit and mounting foreign competition to supply Asian buyers may slow projects.